What is SETBP1?

 Image provided by NCBI

-SETBP1 disorder
+SETBP1 haploinsufficiency disorder

 SETBP1 haploinsufficiency disorder, also known as SETBP1 disorder or SETBP1-HD, is a very rare disorder caused by a loss-of-function mutation in one of the two copies of the SETBP1 gene.
 The one copy of the SETBP1 gene does not produce a sufficient amount of SETBP1 protein for the body to function normally.
 Individuals with a full or a partial deletion of chromosome 18q12.3 may also have SETBP1-HD.
 Those reporting a loss-of-function of the SETBP1 gene are reported as de novo.
 De novo mutations are spontaneous mutations and occur where the family has no history of the disorder.
 We still do not know the full function of the SETBP1 gene or why a loss of SETBP1 genetic material causes a genetic disease.
 Individuals with SETBP1-HD are expressive speech impaired and have mild-moderate developmental delay.